DFINITY-Education/web-development/module-2.md

 #### `Governor.mo`

 Our `Governor` canister manages proposed upgrades to our application.
 See the [Autonomous Canisters](/module-1.md#Autonomous-Canisters) section in Module 1 for a more in-depth discussion of this.
+This file isn't needed for your work in Module 2 - we will revisit it within Module 4.

 ####  `Main.mo`